ptupitsyn/ptupitsyn.github.io/_posts/2016-08-08-Whats-New-In-Ignite-Net-1-8.md

 When `IgniteConfiguration.Logger` is not specified (default), old behavior with Java logging is in effect.
 When the property is set, all logs from Java and .NET are redirected to the specified implementation.

+You can also write to the log (no matter if custom logger is configured) via `IIgnite.Logger`.
+`ILogger` interface has only one logging method with all the details.
+Helper extension methods with simpler signatures are in `Apache.Ignite.Core.Log.LoggerExtensions` class.
+This design means that `ILogger` implementors have only two methods to write and don't have to inherit anything.

 Here is an example of colorized console output using `IgniteNLogLogger`: